 To help you pick a hike, consider this: Bob’s Cove is magic on a warm, sunny day, whereas Lake Sylvan & the Mt.
 Crichton loop are good even on drizzly days.
 The Mt.
 Crichton Loop will be the hardest workout of the three, whereas the other two walks are really quite easy.
 I’d skip Lake Sylvan in winter, as the trail can get muddy.

 Stop by the Twelve Mile Delta Campsite to see the filming site for Ithilien Camp (see #4 above) then continue on past Glenorchy to view the Isengard filming site along the Dart River (see #12 above).

 For a 2-4 Day Camping & Hiking Trip

 Spend a night or two at either Twelve Mile Delta Campsite or Moke Lake.
 Explore the hikes and swimming spots nearby (Bob’s Cove, the Mt.
 Crichton Loop Track, and/or the Moke Lake Loop Track).

 If you have even more days to spare, continue on past Glenorchy to the Lake Sylvan Campsite, and do more hikes around there (the Lake Sylvan Loop Track, the Routeburn Flats or Falls Track, and/or the Greenstone-Lake Rere Loop).

-Thanks for Reading our Guide to the Queenstown to Glenorchy Drive!
+Thanks for Reading my Guide to the Queenstown to Glenorchy Drive!

-If you have any questions about this drive (or NZ travel in general), feel free to reach out to us in the comments or send us an email, and we’ll be happy to try and help!
+If you have any questions about this drive (or NZ travel in general), feel free to reach out in the comments or send me an email, and I’ll be happy to help!